Long before the age of paper certificates, a seaman tattoo served as their proficiency and competency documents (COP and COC in the modern era).

 It was not until the 17th century that Captain James Cook and his crew visited the Polynesian islands in the South Pacific.

 On that excursion, they noticed strange markings on the skins of the indigenous people.
-Since sailors love to take souvenirs from each visited port, they decided to get tattoos as a memento.
+Since sailors loved to take souvenirs from each visited port, they decided to get tattoos as a memento.

 It slowly became “a thing” for our old shipmates and once again became very prevalent during World War II when navy sailors inked their skins for a good luck charm during the war.